 - Team Development with Visual Studio Team Foundation Server Guide

-- WCF Security Guide
+- Windows Communication Foundation Security Guide

 Each body of work was several hundred pages of content, as well as a deep knowledge base, and in many cases, videos and multi-media, too.